urosolia/urosolia.github.io/_posts/2026-3-10-Producing high-quality work in the era of GenAI.markdown

+---
+layout: post
+title:  "Producing high-quality work in the era of GenAI"
+date:   2026-3-10 11:30:25 -0700
+categories: jekyll update
+---

-Producing high-quality work in the era of GenAI
+### Producing high-quality work in the era of GenAI

-"The present letter is a very long one, simply because I had no time to make it shorter".
-Blaise Pascal in his Provincial Letters (Letter XVI).
+*"The present letter is a very long one, simply because I had no time to make it shorter".
+Blaise Pascal in his Provincial Letters (Letter XVI).*

 The above quote has always been one of my favorites.
 Short, organized documents require more effort than long, confused ones.
 Writing concisely is difficult; it requires editing, refining, and careful word choice to be clear and effective.